eclipse/vorto/docs/VortoUserGuide_en/vorto_user_guide_en.md

             }
         }

-3. Drag and drop the two created and edited function blocks from the **Function Block Models** tab into the information model **PhilipsHue** in the **Information Models** tab to create the reference.
+3. Drag and drop the two created and edited function blocks from the **Function Block Models** tab into the information model **MyLightingDevice** in the **Information Models** tab to create the reference.
    ![Drag and drop from Function Block to Information Model](m2m_tc_drag_drop_function_block_to_information_model.png)
 4. Update the information model according the following:

-        namespace com.philips
+        namespace com.mycompany
         version 1.0.0
         using com.mycompany.fb.Switchable ; 1.0.0
         using com.mycompany.fb.ColorLight ; 1.0.0
-        infomodel PhilipsHue {
+        infomodel MyLightingDevice {
-                displayname "PhilipsHue"
+                displayname "MyLightingDevice"
-                description "Information model for PhilipsHue"
+                description "Information model for MyLightingDevice"
                 category demo

                 functionblocks {